 But state lawmakers said Wednesday that a bill-writing error unintentionally imposes the punishments and they want to correct it.

-A state law taking effect this spring requires coaches in youth sports leagues to have players with concussion-like symptoms sit out games or practices until they're checked and cleared by a doctor or licensed health care provider.
-Coaches will be required to know more about concussions and warning signs.
+The new law takes effect in late April.
+It requires coaches and referees in youth sports organizations to have players who show concussion-like symptoms sit out games or practices until they're checked and cleared by a doctor or licensed health care provider.
+Coaches would also need to know more about concussions and how to spot warning signs.

 Two legislators have sponsored a bill aimed at removing criminal penalties for violating the requirements.

 Rep. Sean O'Brien says the law is intended to promote safety, not impose punishments.